 The sensitivity range still covers a range from ISO 125 up to 51,200, despite the increase in megapixels, and therefore smaller pixels.

-The 5-axis in-body stabilisation (IBIS) promises up to 7 stops of shake correction, and when the camera is used with lenses with optical image stabilisation (OIS) this can work in conjunction with the IBIS for enhanced stabilisation.
+The 5-axis in-body stabilisation (IBIS) promises up to 7 stops of shake correction.
+Used with lenses with optical image stabilisation (OIS) this can work in conjunction with the IBIS for enhanced stabilisation.

-With the X-H2, Fujifilm has introduced a high-resolution multi-shot mode, that can give images up to 160megapixels, however, these, like the GFX series, aren’t processed in-camera, and instead need to be stitched together later on your computer.
-It’s also worth noting, that due to the X-Trans sensor’s colour filter arrangement, the camera has to take a total of 20-shots for this to work, rather than the 16-shots needed for similar Bayer sensor systems.
+With the X-H2, Fujifilm has introduced a high-resolution multi-shot mode that can give images up to 160MP.
+However, like the GFX series, these aren’t processed in-camera, and instead need to be stitched together later on your computer.
+Note also that, due to the X-Trans sensor’s colour filter arrangement, the camera has to take a total of 20-shots for this to work, rather than the 16-shots needed for similar Bayer sensor systems.

 There are dual card slots for recording files, with one accepting CFexpress Type B cards and the other, UHS-II SD media.
 Power is provided by Fujifilm’s familiar NP-W235 battery, which promises 680 shots per charge (economy).